andygoossens/gradle-modernizer-plugin/README.md

 ### I found an undetected case of legacy API.
 Can you add a new violation rule?

 Sounds great!
-However, I cannot add it myself as [Modernizer Maven Plugin](https://github.com/gaul/modernizer-maven-plugin) maintains the list of violations rules.
+However, I cannot add it myself as [Modernizer Maven Plugin](https://github.com/gaul/modernizer-maven-plugin) maintains the list of violation rules.
 Open an issue there and describe what you found.

 Note that it might take some time for them to release a new version with your rule.

-### There is a new version of Modernizer Maven Plugin but there is no corresponding version of your plugin.
+### There is a new version of Modernizer Maven Plugin, but there is no corresponding version of your plugin.

 That is not a question.
 Unfortunately, I might not have found the time to release a new version of the Gradle plugin.

 In the meanwhile you can specify the desired version in the `toolVersion` extension property.
-The Gradle plugin will then pickup the requested version and, if the API is still the same, use it.
+The Gradle plugin will then pick up the requested version and, if the API is still the same, use it.

 ```groovy
 modernizer {